Plant DetailShow Menu

 Description

-Painted Buckeye is a small, deciduous tree that is native to the southeastern USA.
+Painted Buckeye is a small, deciduous tree in the maple family (Sapindaceae) that is native to the southeastern USA.
 In NC it is found in the Piedmont in mesic, nutrient-rich forests, on bottomlands, lower slopes, and in ravines.
 Also in the Coastal Plain primarily on floodplains and in the Mountains only at low elevations.
 It will grow 10-20 feet high in a shrub or tree form.
 It leafs out early in March-April with attractive palmate leaves that may start out reddish.
 It usually drops its leaves by September.
 Flowers are showy in upright clusters of usually greenish-yellow but sometimes pink or red.

 It does best in sun to part shade in moist, well-drained soil and is intolerant of dry soils.
 Give this tree a moist but well-drained site and some afternoon shade in a woodland or naturalized area.